Miami Dolphins Make Roster Moves On First Day Of Training Camp

 The first is Saturday, July 31.
 Attendance is free but you must reserve tickets by clicking here.

-CBS4 is the official partner of the Miami Dolphins.MORE NEWS: Arrest Warrant Yields High-Caliber Weapons, Body Armor, Drugs In West Park
+CBS4 is the official partner of the Miami Dolphins.MORE NEWS: Broward County School Board Votes Unanimously To Make Mask Use Mandatory For Start Of School Year

 Make sure you join us for Camp Dolphins.
 Our daily camp reports kick off on Wednesday night following the late news.